Fee-fi-fo-fum

 I'll have his bones to grind my bread.

+Analysis

-Though the rhyme is tetrametric, it follows no consistent metrical foot; however, the lines correspond roughly to a monosyllabic tetrameter, a dactylic tetrameter, a trochaic tetrameter, and an iambic tetrameter respectively.
+Though the Jacobs' rhyme is tetrametric, it follows no consistent metrical foot; However, the lines correspond roughly to a monosyllabic tetrameter, a dactylic tetrameter, a trochaic tetrameter, and an iambic tetrameter respectively.
 The poem has historically made use of assonant half rhyme.

+The line's effectiveness derives in part from vowel melody.
+The successive vowels when pronouncing the phrase cause a sudden shifting from the unrounded high-front to the rounded low-back position.
+This, combined with lowering the pitch, creates the sense of humor that the vowel sequence frequently invokes (compare the phrase "see-saw," for example).
+This is especially clear in the early phrase "fee fa fum—" though part of its humor may be attributed to the connection to "hee haw—" the sound of a donkey.

 Origin

+The earliest form of the rhyme appears in The Old Wives' Tale, a play by George Peele first printed in 1595: